 Rivian is preparing to turn its vehicles into "AI-defined" machines with the upcoming launch of its highly anticipated digital helper.
 A new look at the Rivian Assistant suggests that the wait is almost over, with the software expected to debut just as the company begins rolling out its R2 midsize SUV later this spring.

 According to longtime Rivian watcher Chris Hilbert (@Hilbe), the assistant is likely to be a "game changer" for the brand.
-Hilbert shared a short clip of the assistant in action, showing a sleek UI that fits perfectly into Rivian’s existing operating system.
+Hilbert shared a short clip of the assistant in action, showing a sleek UI that fits perfectly into Rivian’s existing operating system (video is further below, but there’s no audio).
 The prevailing theory is that the assistant will hit all Gen 1 and Gen 2 vehicles by the time the first R2 Performance units reach customers in late spring.

 First unveiled at Rivian’s Autonomy & AI Day last December, the Rivian Assistant is far more than just a basic voice command system.
 Rivian Chief Software Officer Wassym Bensaid described it as an "agentic framework" that connects your personal digital context — like your Google Calendar — directly into the car’s brain.